UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 through it.
 Radiation solvers are typically formulated to calculate the radiation into a point based on the amount of radiation incoming from a solid sphere of directions.

-The discrete transfer method involves decomposing the solid sphere into many discrete rays.
-These rays describe the amount of radiation that reaches the point for which the radiation is being calculated.
+The discrete transfer method involves decomposing the solid sphere into many discrete remoteRays.
+These remoteRays describe the amount of radiation that reaches the point for which the radiation is being calculated.

 The calculation of radiative intensity implemented in this radiation solver is based on the radiative transfer equation.